ibm-cloud-docs/BlockStorage/managing-block-storage.md

 You're presented with a list of storage LUNs that this particular host has access to.
 The list is grouped by storage type (block, file, other).
 You can authorize more storage or remove access by clicking **Actions**.

 A host cannot be authorized to access LUNs of differing OS types at the same time.
-A host can only be authorized to access LUNs of a single OS type.
-If you attempt to authorize access to multiple LUNs with different OS types, the operation results in an error.
+A host can be authorized to access LUNs of a **single** OS type.
+If you attempt to authorize a host to access multiple LUNs with different OS types, the operation results in an error.
 {:note}

 ## Mounting and unmounting {{site.data.keyword.blockstorageshort}}